Council Tax Income 2023-2024

 The Parishes ask for funding to pay for services they provide in the form of a precept on the City Council.
 Residents in the parishes pay this as part of their Council Tax.

-Oxford City Council therefore also raises Council Tax to pay for Parish Councils and the Basic Amount of Council Tax inclusive of Parish precepts is £295.00 for 2017/18.
+Oxford City Council therefore also raises Council Tax to pay for Parish Councils and the Basic Amount of Council Tax inclusive of Parish precepts is £342.13 (average figure across parishes) for 2023-24.

 In the Unparished Area, the City Council undertakes the parish functions.